Netcracker/KubeMarine/documentation/Troubleshooting.md

 **Root cause**: Not all Calico BGP sessions between nodes are established due to different CIDR notations on the chosen IPs for nodes.
 Typically, such situation can appear in minha scheme with vrrp, where the balancer role is combined with other roles.
 In that case, Calico can autodetect vrrp for some node instead of its internal IP.
 You can use `calicoctl` to check such a situation.
-For example, in [example minha cluster.yaml](../examples/cluster.yaml/miniha-cluster.yaml):
+For example, in [example Mini-HA cluster.yaml](../examples/cluster.yaml/miniha-cluster.yaml):
 ```sh
 sudo calicoctl get nodes --output=wide
 NAME                  ASN       IPV4                IPV6